rao-dotcom/2021-hardware-miniproj/README.md

 ## Part 2: Python exercise

-You can try the Bluetooth [ble_scan.py](./ble_scan.py) and/or WiFi examples [wifi_scan.py](./wifi_scan.py) in this project on the Raspberry Pi.
+You can try the Bluetooth [ble_scan.py](./ble_scan.py) and/or WiFi (suggested) examples [wifi_scan.py](./wifi_scan.py) in this project on the Raspberry Pi.

 I have made notes for [Bluetooth](./Bluetooth.md) as it requires additional packages.

 ## Part 3: Wireless Sensor

 Let's examine the possibility of detecting automobile, bicycle, and/or pedestrian activity in an area.
-Many people carry smartphones or have automobiles that beacon with Bluetooth.
+Many people carry smartphones or have automobiles that beacon with Bluetooth and/or WiFi.
-While more precise tracking requires multiple Bluetooth receivers, just using one Bluetooth receiver in our Raspberry Pi can give a sense of user activity in an area.
+While more precise tracking requires multiple radio receivers, just using one receiver in our Raspberry Pi can give a sense of user activity in an area.

-What would you like to measure via Bluetooth activity in an area using a Raspberry Pi?
+What would you like to measure via WiFi/Bluetooth activity in an area using a Raspberry Pi?
 Ideas include:

 * room occupancy trends